ansble/monument/docs/websockets.md

 ## message structure

-This is the main opinion that monumen enforces.
+This is the main opinion that `monument` enforces.
 For your message to go anywhere once it hits the server you will need to give it a little bit of meta information and structure.
 Web Sockets is just a pipeline so it doesn't really care about what you pass through it other then that it is text.

 ```
 {